Discriminating leptonic Yukawa interactions with doubly charged scalar at the ILC: Collider Physics

-For $\sqrt{s}=500$~GeV with an integrated luminosity $L=1000$~fb$^{-1}$, we get the upper limit of $\Lambda_{R/L}$ which could be probed by using $\sigma_R$ and $\sigma_L$ as summarized in Table~\ref{tab:limit1}.
+For $\sqrt{s}=500$~GeV with an integrated luminosity $L=1000$~fb$^{-1}$, we get the upper limit of $\Lambda^\ell_{R/L}$ which could be probed by using $\sigma_R$ and $\sigma_L$ as summarized in Table~\ref{tab:limit1}; here we take one of $\Lambda^\ell_{L,R}$ is finite value and others are set to be infinity assuming corresponding Yukawa coupling is zero.
 We thus find that the sensitivity to the scales of two types of the effective interaction is significantly different for each polarized cross section.
-Therefore the type of the interaction can be distinguished by comparing the results for different beam polarizations.
+Therefore the type of the interaction can be distinguished by comparing the results for different beam polarizations. { To explicitly see the discrimination, we show $\Delta A_{FB}$ for $e^+ e^- \to \mu^+ \mu^-$ process as a function of $\Lambda^\mu_{L(R)}$ in left(right) plot of Fig.~\ref{fig:DelAFB} which is compared with $2 \sigma$ and $5 \sigma$ statistical errors for the SM.
+We clearly see that the left(right)-handed type interaction leads $\sigma_{L(R)} \gg \sigma_{R(L)}$.
+In addition, we can discover the new physics effect with $5 \sigma$ significance when a value of $\Lambda_{L(R)}^\ell$ is not too large, and can distinguish a type of interaction by comparing $\sigma_L$ and $\sigma_R$. }

 The scales we estimated for the case of the $\mu^+\mu^-$ final-state are compared with those given in Ref.~\cite{ilc} where simulation studies of discovering new physics effects by fitting the scattering angular distribution are performed.
 We find that their method improves the achievable scale by about $20\%$-$30\%$ from our study using $A_{FB}$.
 Therefore, we may expect such factors of improvement for the cases of $e^+e^-$ and $\tau^+\tau^-$ final-states too.
 Detailed study should be performed by including effects of beam-energy spectrum, electroweak higher-order corrections, and detector resolutions.